IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    The YANG model encompasses constructs that are independent of specific technologies, accommodating network slicing across diverse layers (including IP/MPLS, MPLS-TP, OTN, and WDM optical).
-As a result, this model serves as a foundational framework upon which technology-specific network slicing models — such as
+As a result, this model serves as a foundational framework upon which technology-specific network slicing models - such as
-   {{?I-D.ietf-ccamp-yang-otn-slicing}} — can be developed.
+   {{?I-D.ietf-ccamp-yang-otn-slicing}} - can be developed.

-   Section 3 of {{?I-D.contreras-teas-slice-controller-models}} outlines that the use of customized topologies and resource reservation control is optional within network slicing.
+   Section 3 of {{?I-D.contreras-teas-slice-controller-models}} outlines that the use of customer intent topologies and resource reservation control is optional within network slicing.
 These features complement the data model defined in
    {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.